parvpatodia/smartspace_memory_agent/README.md

 Video Processing at Scale

 Large hospital footage files required careful handling.
 We implemented chunked uploads with async processing.
 Video files up to 250MB process reliably.
-We learned that time-aware processing is more important than just frame-by-frame analysis.
+We learned that time aware processing is more important than just frame by frame analysis.
 Equipment patterns matter more than individual frames.

 Building for Enterprise Healthcare